haslzun16/JS-Quote-Generator/README.md

 ## What I learned

 * How to use React components.
-* How to follow facebook React documentation.
+* How to follow React documentation.
 * Learn about playing audio.